 Policy

-Use simplified acquisition procedures for eligible purchases to streamline procurement and maximize small business participation, while strictly adhering to thresholds and set-aside requirements.
+Use simplified acquisition procedures for eligible purchases to streamline procurement, maximize small business participation, and ensure compliance with thresholds and competition requirements.

 Overview

-FAR 13.003 establishes the overarching policy for using simplified acquisition procedures (SAP) for federal purchases of supplies and services not exceeding the simplified acquisition threshold (SAT).
-The regulation mandates that agencies use SAP to the maximum extent practicable, except when required sources (like Federal Supply Schedules or existing contracts) must be used.
-It also requires set-asides for small businesses for acquisitions above the micro-purchase threshold but at or below the SAT, and outlines the use of various small business programs.
-The section prohibits splitting requirements to stay under thresholds and encourages the use of electronic commerce and purchase cards.
-Contracting officers are directed to maximize competition, set reasonable deadlines, consider all timely offers, and use innovative approaches when awarding contracts under SAP.
+FAR 13.003 establishes the policy for using simplified acquisition procedures (SAP) for government purchases of supplies and services not exceeding the simplified acquisition threshold (SAT).
+Agencies are directed to use SAP to the maximum extent practicable, except when required sources, existing IDIQ contracts, or other established contracts are available.
+The section mandates small business set-asides for acquisitions above the micro-purchase threshold but at or below the SAT, and outlines the use of various small business programs.
+It also sets clear thresholds for when SAP may be used, prohibits splitting requirements to avoid thresholds, and encourages the use of electronic commerce and purchase cards.
+Contracting officers are required to promote competition, set reasonable deadlines, consider all timely offers, and use innovative approaches in SAP awards.

 Key Rules